netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 therefore be encoded in JSON.

-To request txid values (e.g. etag), the client adds a flag in the request (e.g. with-etag).
-The server then returns the txid (e.g. etag) value in the yang-patch payload (e.g. as etag-value).
+To request txid values (e.g. etag), the client adds a flag in the request (e.g., with-etag).
+The server then returns the txid (e.g., etag) value in the yang-patch payload (e.g., as etag-value).

 ~~~ call-flow
      Client                                            Server